 Former Foster Care Youth in Higher Education Healthcare Program

-The waiver provides exemption of tuition and fees at Texas public institutions of higher education for youth formerly in Department of Family and Protective Services (DFPS) conservativeship, adopted youth, and certain other youth., Students must enroll in a state supported school or a dual credit course by their 25th birthday.
+The waiver provides an exemption of tuition and fees at Texas public institutions of higher education for youth formerly in Department of Family and Protective Services (DFPS) conservatorship, adopted youth, and certain other youth., Students must enroll in a state-supported school or a dual credit course by their 25th birthday.

 There are two state laws that exempt or waive payment of tuition and fees at state supported colleges or universities for foster youth:

 TEC 54.366: Exemption for Students Under Conservatorship of DFPS

 TEC 54.367: Exemption for Adopted Students Formerly in Foster or other Residential Care

 Fees required for educational purposes are covered with this waiver

 IF you have this waiver and have applied to UNT, you may email your waiver to firstname.lastname@example.org